Mohamad Fatmi Che Salleh

-Tan Sri Mohamad Fatmi bin Che Salleh (born 12 April 1957) is a Malaysian politician and was one of the longest serving Political Secretary to Najib Razak, former Prime Minister of Malaysia.
+Mohamad Fatmi bin Che Salleh (born 12 April 1957) is a Malaysian politician and was one of the longest serving Political Secretary to Najib Razak, former Prime Minister of Malaysia.
 He is a member of United Malays National Organisation (UMNO); a component party of Barisan Nasional (BN) coalition.

 Mohamad Fatmi had contested but lost twice in both the 2008 general election and the 2013 general election for the Kota Bharu parliamentary seat.
 He had also earlier lost contesting the Kelantan State Legislative Assembly seat of Tanjong Mas in the 1995 general election.

 Education

 He graduated from Tulane University, New Orleans Louisiana, USA with Master Of Business Administration (MBA) Finance in 1981 and hold Bachelor Of Science (BSc) Marketing from Southern Illinois University Carbondale, Illinois USA in 1979.

-Mix parentage
+Mix Parentage

 Mohamad Fatmi came from a lineage of Chinese-Muslim.
 His great-great grandfather (Abdul Halim) came from China as a boy and was adopted by the Sultan of Kelantan.
 His great-great grandfather then was sent to Mecca to study the religion of Islam and came back as a religious scholar.
 He is well accepted among the Chinese and Malay community in Kelantan because of his well mannered persona.